 Bulk updating and deleting External web pages

-If you have updated a number of pages, you can bulk update by clicking into your Content Hub, selecting the pages you want to refresh and clicking on the 'refresh external content' button.
+If you have updated a number of pages on your website, you can bulk update by clicking into your Content hub, selecting the articles you want to refresh and clicking on the 'refresh external content' button.
 Please be aware that refreshing all your pages may take some time.

 To delete pages, choose the 'Remove content' option instead.